With DBA you continue using your accounting system without disruption for receivables, payables, banking, payroll, and financial reporting.

 Keeping your existing accounting system enables you to focus on implementing DBA and improving your manufacturing processes without any disruption to the financial side of your business.

-If you’ve hit the efficiency wall with your existing manufacturing methods, replace them with Time to Shipment MRP and take your company to a new level of efficiency for the Amazon age.
+If you’ve hit the efficiency wall with your existing manufacturing methods, replace them with Demand Driven MRP and take your company to a new level of efficiency for the Amazon age.